FAIRmat-NFDI/AreaA-Examples/workshop_01-25/README.md

 * Units
   Use the `pint` package that is internally adopted to handle units.
-  To know which are the available units, check the file `nomad-FAIR/nomad/units/default_en.txt` in the nomad-FAIR repo
+  To know which are the available units, check the file `nomad-FAIR/nomad/units/default_en.txt` in the nomad-FAIR repo.

 ### App